Are you interested in solving fascinating biological or medical questions computationally?

 - Integration and development of new methods for systems biology and systems medicine

 More information about data science and research groups at the DKFZ can be found here.

 Full funding is provided for the duration of the PhD.

-Why not join the International PhD Program at the DKFZ with more than 500 PhD students?
-For more information about the program click here.
+If you are interested in doing your PhD in the field of computational cancer research, why not join the International PhD Program at the DKFZ with more than 500 PhD students?

 More information about the PhD program can be found here.

 Application deadline: 31st May 2019